Ryan-Cai-J/CaiJingRui_Second/readme.txt

-git is a vision system
+Git is a distirbuted version control system.
-Git is a free software
+Git is free software.